BetterBrief/silverstripe-opauth/README.md

 ## Requirements

  * SilverStripe 3.1 (maybe 3.0, but untested so far)
- * At least one Opauth stratagy
+ * At least one Opauth strategy
+ * Preferably, allow_url_fopen enabled in php.ini.
+We've written a custom cURL workaround that works with Twitter, Google and Facebook strategies, but it's proprietary.

 ## FAQ